AtheerHani/SWE363-Web-Engineering-Development-Project-T251/README.md

 Contact / Support
 -----------------
-If you need help running the project or want to contribute, open an issue or contact the project owner.
+If you need help running the project or want to contribute, contact one of our team members mentioned above.